 Visit the City's Court Ordered Community Service page to learn how you can fulfill your community service requirements.

-Flowerbed, Litter, and Park Champ Programs are Closed for 2022.
-Applications will open in March 2023.
+Flowerbed, Litter, and Park Champ Programs will open by the end of March.

 Be a Champ and help clear the outdoor courts of snow before your court reservation!